 When you add a new replica to the system, it downloads a snapshot of the current data and then subscribes to changes from the log to stay up to date.

-Meow-Meow is hard to replicate because there is no log of changes, but the principles are the same:
+Meow-Meow is harder because there is no log of changes, but the principles are the same:

 - New Meow-Meows start from a snapshot (Meow-Meow from the factory)